F-equivalence for parabolic systems and applications to the stabilization of nonlinear PDE: Introduction

 By definition, the $F$-equivalence problem is \emph{a priori} asking for more than the rapid stabilization, which is only its consequence.
 However, it actually turns out that for many systems the sufficient conditions of existence of an $F$-equivalence are relatively permissive and for skew-adjoint systems they were shown to be even better than the usual known sufficient conditions for rapid stabilization \cite[Section 3.1]{hayat2024fredholm}.
 This can be explained since the $F$-equivalence allows us to look at the problem directly as a stabilization problem rather than deriving a feedback from the resolution of the (optimal) control problem.
 This avoids usual admissibility conditions on $B$ (see, for instance, \cite[Section 2.3]{coron2007control} or \cite{tucsnak2009observation}) which usually ensures that the system \eqref{eq:sys0} is well-posed for a whole class of controls, which is not needed for the stabilization problem (one only needs the system to be well-posed along $w = Ku$).
 By considering the equivalence with the simpler system \eqref{eq:introtar}, it also avoids additional regularity conditions on $K$ as long as \eqref{eq:sys0} is well-posed.
 This, together with the explicitness of the feedback constructed makes the $F$-equivalence interesting both as a problem and for its application to the rapid stabilization.

-However, when it comes to parabolic systems, the existing $F$-equivalence conditions are likely too conservative compared to usual condition of rapid stabilization: they are stronger than asking for the exact null controllability of $(A,B)$ in \cite{trelat2019characterization}, let alone the approximate controllability as in \cite{badra2014fattorini}.
+However, when it comes to parabolic systems, the existing $F$-equivalence conditions are likely too conservative compared to usual condition of rapid stabilization: they are stronger than asking for the exact null controllability of $(A,B)$ as in \cite{trelat2019characterization,Datko1971}, and hence stronger than approximate controllability as in \cite{badra2014fattorini}.

 Another limit is that all the existing results of $F$-equivalence assume uniformly bounded multiplicities of the eigenvalues of $A$.
 For skew-adjoint systems this condition is necessary as soon as there is a finite number of controls (i.e. $K$ takes values in $U=\mathbb{R}^{k}$).
 For parabolic systems, however, this is likely too conservative as well.
 While, strictly speaking, this does not restrict this approach to 1D systems, it is still a strong limitation in practice when looking at systems that are multidimensional in space.\\